Aspine/aspine/README.md

 ## Getting Started

 Using Aspine is as easy as 1, 2, 3.
-Just visit aspine.us and login with your Aspen credentials.
+Just visit aspine.cpsd.us and login with your Aspen credentials.

 ## Features